What is PRP?

 PRP contains highly concentrated levels of growth factors which encourage the damaged tendon to heal by promoting cells to regenerate and micro blood vessels to grow into the damaged tendon.

 PRP therapy is performed under local anaesthetic and takes only a few minutes to perform.

-Mr Matthews usually identifies the area for treatment by ultrasound examination.
+Mr Matthews identifies the area for treatment by ultrasound examination.
 The blood sample is then taken and the PRP is prepared.
-The injection is then placed exactly into the area of tendon damage.
-The injection is not usually painful although afterwards the elbow may feel achey and swollen, much the same as one would feel with a bruise; this usually settles down within 24 to 48 hours.
+The injection is then placed exactly into the area of tendon damage, guided by ultrasound.
+The injection is not usually painful, and local anaesthetic helps minimise it, but afterwards the elbow may feel achey and swollen, much the same as one would feel with a bruise or injury; this usually settles down within 24 to 48 hours.

 During this time ice packs can be applied to reduce the swelling.
 Painkillers like paracetamol or co-codamol can be used if the pain is not tolerable, but anti-inflammatory medication such as Ibuprofen, Diclofenac or Naproxen MUST NOT be used, as these drugs interfere with PRP therapy.